Coq Au Vin

 Instructions

 - Season the chicken drumsticks generously with salt and pepper and add to the pot.
 Cook the drumsticks on both sides over medium-high heat, until they start to brown, about 3 to 5 minutes per side.
-The chicken doesn’t have to be cooked through as we will braise it later on and will continue to cook.
+The chicken doesn't have to be cooked through as we will cook it later on and will continue to cook.
 Remove the chicken from the pan and set aside together with the bacon.

 - Add the cipollini onions and the mushrooms to the pan and cook for 3 to 5 minutes until the onions start to caramelize and the mushrooms start to brown.
 Stir in the garlic and cook for 30 seconds until the garlic starts to get aromatic.